Zenbu Haru (spring) Tour 2018

 All temple, shrine, museum, gallery entrance fees as per itinerary.

-All guide and host fees and all activity costs as per itinerary including all of the following and more:
+All guide and host fees and all activity costs as per itinerary including the following and more:

 Plus !
-Insider knowledge and a peek into Jane’s head and heart to find out why she loves Kyoto so! oh and there might be a few little surprises along the way….
+Insider knowledge and a peek into Jane and Gerard’s heads and hearts to find out why they loves Kyoto so! oh and there might be a few little surprises along the way….

 Please note the following are NOT INCLUDED as part of the tour package:

 - Airfare and airport transfers